A simple Blog Example

 Initializing a Blog Directory

-The requirement of a special source directory means the first step in creating a blog is to initialize a "source" directory with the required file structure.
-To do this, switch to an empty directory and execute:
+The requirement of a specially formatted source directory means the first step in creating a blog is to initialize a "source" directory with the required structure.
+To do this, switch to an empty directory on the terminal and execute:

 foonoo create blog

-generator.
-Those directories are used to hold the raw text files for individual blog posts and any additional stand alone pages you may create.
+The posts and pages directories, on the other hand, are required by the blog builder.
+Those directories are used to hold the raw text files for individual blog posts and any additional standalone pages you may create.

 Testing your blog